 top of page

-Why Your People Counting System Might Be Lying to You (And How to Fix It)
+Your People Counting System is Lying to You (And How to Fix It)

 You deployed a people counting system to eliminate guesswork.
 But if it hasn’t been audited since installation, you may still be guessing—just with numbers.
 Even when a people counting system appears to be working normally, accuracy can quietly decline over time.
 That decline doesn’t stay confined to the system—it flows into footfall data, conversion metrics, and the staffing and revenue decisions built on them.
 Left unchecked, even small accuracy drift compounds into invisi